 We find that the responses by the two research teams on sea-ice concentration and sea-ice thickness very nicely align with the stated requirements of the expert users that are described in section 3.1.2.
 In particular, we welcome that the two research teams will allow expert users direct access to intermediate results from within the "engine room" of the high-level algorithms.
 In our view, this approach is a fine example of ongoing efforts to better inlink the observational community and the modelling community.
-We will examine with the research teams if this example can be used to formulate a generic paper in a high-ranking journal on best-practices of distributing EO-data and their uncertainties to expert users.
+We will examine throughout the 2nd year of the CCI project if this example can be used to formulate a generic paper in a high-ranking journal on best-practices of distributing EO-data and their uncertainties to expert users.
 We are also happy to assist all efforts to help refining the requirements as requested by the CCI team.